 A worker, or spouse, who has worked 40 quarters, will pay no premium for Medicare Part A. If you don’t have 40 quarters of credit, and you’re not married to someone who has worked 40 quarters, you can pay for Medicare.

 Medicare Part A has a pretty large deductible for the first 60 days of hospital coverage, and co-insurance costs for each day thereafter.

 Medicare Part B

 Medicare Part B has a monthly fee, which changes every year.
-The standard monthly premium for Medicare Part B enrollees will be $134 for 2018.
+The standard monthly premium for Medicare Part B enrollees will be $164.90 for 2023.
 However, the amount of the Part B premium that you pay may be different.
-There are two different adjustments that can apply to the amount you’ll pay for Medicare Part B. They are the Hold Harmless provision and the Income Related Monthly Adjustment amount.
+There are two different adjustments that can apply to the amount you’ll pay for Medicare Part B. They are the Hold Harmless provision and the Income Related Monthly Adjustment Amount.

 The Hold Harmless Provision